Immobile signs new five-year Lazio contract

 The form of the 30-year-old helped Lazio to finish fourth in the table, just five points behind champions Juventus, and secure a return to the Champions League.

-Lazio confirmed on Monday via Twitter that Immobile has extended his contract to 2025, meaning he will likely finish his top-level career in Rome.
+Lazio confirmed via Twitter that Immobile has extended his contract to 2025, meaning he will likely finish his top-level career in Rome.

 The former Sevilla forward, who had been tentatively linked with clubs including Liverpool and Barcelona, will reportedly earn in the region of €3million per season.